 Someone goes to Google and searches a keyword.
 Let’s say “cancer survivor support.”
 They then get the results of their query on a SERP – Search Engine Results Page.
 Sometimes those results include a paid advertisement related to the keyword, like this:

 But how did they get there?
 How do you get there?
+Find out in this Nonprofit Guide to Google Ads.

 How do Google Ads work?